artcuddy/project3-enigma/README.md

 #### Forking the GitHub repo
 If you want to make changes to the repo without affecting it, you can make a copy of it by 'Forking' it.
 This will make sure that the original repo remains unchanged.

 <ol>
     <li>Log in to your GitHub account</li>
     <li>Navigate to the repository <a href="https://github.com/artcuddy/project3-enigma"><strong>HERE</strong></a></li>
     <li>Select the 'Fork' button in the top right corner of the page (under your account image)</li>
     <li>The repo has now been copied into your own repos and you can work on it in your chosen IDE</li>
     <li>If you have any suggestions to make regards to the code to make the site better, you can put in a pull request</li>
-    <li>If you want to create a web-app from the repo please follow the instructions in "Project Deployment"</li>
 </ol>

 #### Cloning the repo with GitPod